BoDonkey/tribal-drum-game/Scripts/character-creation-script.md

 | **Carved Pendant** | Artisan/Crafter | +Basic crafting recipe already known |
 | **Small Knife** | Explorer/Gatherer | +Ability to gather special resources |

-*After the player has finished customizing, the elder noaidi speaks again:*
+*After the player has finished customizing, the elder thaum speaks again:*

 "It is time.
 The spirits await you at the Sacred Circle.
 Follow me."